Tilly Edinger: Awards

 Throughout her life, Edinger was honored by various organizations for her pioneering work.
 She received a Guggenheim Foundation fellowship for 1943–1944 as well as an American Association of University Women fellowship for 1950–1951.
 She was elected a Fellow of the American Academy of Arts and Sciences in 1953.
 Several schools also gave her honorary doctorates for her achievements, including Wellesley (1950), the University of Giessen (1957), and her alma mater, the University of Frankfurt (1964).
 Besides being the president of the Society of Vertebrate Paleontology, she was a member of several other scientific societies, including the Society for the Study of Evolution, the Paleontologische Gesellschaft, and the Senckenberg naturf Gesellschaft.
-She died on 27 May 1967 in Cambridge, Massachusetts of severe head injuries incurred in a traffic accident.
-As a result of her death Edinger was unable to complete her latest work, The Comprehensive Summary of Paleoneurology, this volume was later completed by some of her colleagues and was published after Edinger was deceased.
+Edinger died before she could complete her last work, The Comprehensive Summary of Paleoneurology.
+This was later completed by some of her colleagues and was published posthumously.

 Publications

 Edinger founded modern paleoneurology while at Senckenberg Museum in Frankfurt am Main.
-O.C Marsh's theoretical framework of brain evolution inspired Edinger.
+Othniel Charles Marsh's theoretical framework of brain evolution inspired Edinger.
 While at the Naturmuseum Senckenberg she studied vertebrates and wrote the founding Die Fossilen Gehirne.
 She discovered that brain matter left imprints on skulls and this was the basis of her publication.
 While at the Harvard Museum of Comparative Zoology, she published The Evolution of the Horse Brain.
 Edinger also contributed to a bibliography of fossil vertebrates for the Museum of Comparative Zoology.